 This Official Statement is made available only in connection with the sale of the 2021 Bonds and may not be used in whole or in part for any other purpose.
-This Official Statement is not to be construed as a contract or agreement between the Authority, the City, the Underwriters, and the purchasers or owners of any of the 2021 Bonds.
+This Official Statement is not to be construed as a contract or agreement between the City, the Underwriters, and the purchasers or owners of any of the 2021 Bonds.
 Any statements made in this Official Statement involving matters of opinion, whether or not expressly so stated, are intended merely as opinions and not as representations of fact.
-No representation is made that any opinions or estimates herein will be realized.
-The information and expressions of opinion herein are subject to change without notice, and neither the delivery of this Official Statement nor any sale made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of the Authority or the City since the date hereof.
+No representation is made that any of the opinions or estimates will be realized.
+The information and expressions of opinion herein are subject to change without notice, and neither the delivery of this Official Statement nor any sale made hereunder shall, under any circumstances, create any implication that there is no change in the affairs of the City since the date hereof.

-The attached Appendices are an integral part of this Official Statement and should be read in their entirety together with the foregoing statements.
+The attached Appendices are integral parts of this Official Statement and should be read in their entirety together with the foregoing statements.

-The City makes no representations or warranties to investors as to the accuracy or timeliness of any information available on the City's Investor Website, any other websites maintained by the City or the Authority, or any hyperlinks referenced therein.
+The City makes no representations or warranties to investors as to the accuracy or timeliness of any other information available on the City's Investor Website or any other website maintained by the City, nor any hyperlinks referenced therein.

-The execution and distribution of this Official Statement has been duly authorized by the Authority and approved by the City.
+The City has authorized the execution and distribution of this Official Statement.